 Metric a): The company has a specific commitment to ensure that the trade associations the company is a member of lobby in line with the goals of the Paris Agreement.

-Metric b): The company discloses its trade associations memberships.
+Metric b): The company discloses its trade associations memberships, policy submissions, and grass roots lobbying communications.